mk-fg/fgtk/README.rst

 and should be cleaned-up on any abort/exit/finish.

-Idea is to have more convenient hierarchy and less files for easier shell navigation/grepping (xzless/xzgrep), without needing to worry about space usage in the long run.
+Idea is to have more convenient hierarchy and less files for easier shell navigation/grepping (xzless/xzgrep), and without needing to worry about space usage of uncompressed logs in the long run.

+ZNC changed how it stores logs a few times over the years, and this tools also helped maintain consistent storage schema across these.

 znc-log-reader_
 '''''''''''''''